Transport Security

 Tips and Tricks

-Generate your own self signed certificates for testing purposes.
+Generate a self signed certificates for testing purposes

-This will generate a 4096 bit RSA key pair and a certificate that is signed using SHA-256 with the expiration date set to 30 days in the future, test.host.net set as common name and since we opted out of DES the private key will be stored in plain text.
+The following command generates a 4096 bit RSA key pair and a certificate that's signed using SHA-256 with the expiration date set to 30 days in the future.
+In this example,test.host.net is set as the common name.
+This example opts out of DES, so the private key is stored in plain text.

 openssl req -x509 \